docker/kitematic/README.md

 - Follow [@kitematic on Twitter](https://twitter.com/kitematic).
 - Read and subscribe to [The Kitematic Blog](http://blog.kitematic.com).

-## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Kitematic is maintained under the [Semantic Versioning Guidelines](http://semver.org/).
-We'll try very hard to adhere to those rules whenever possible.

 ## Copyright and License

 Code released under the [AGPL license](LICENSE).